MileHacker Logo

 Airport Facilities & Transfers

-Hamburg Airport (HAM) offers a full range of facilities: restaurants, shops (duty-free, fashion, electronics), car hire counters, currency exchange, ATMs, lounges, free Wi-Fi, and baggage storage.
+Hamburg Airport (HAM) offers a comprehensive range of facilities: restaurants, shops (duty-free, fashion, electronics), car hire counters, currency exchange, ATMs, lounges, free Wi-Fi, and luggage storage.

 Getting to Lübeck from HAM